zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 </div>

 ### Command button recommendations
 The buttons for submitting and cancelling a form should follow these recommendations.
 The sections for each type of form follow this list and call out any special casing for that form type.
+Sometimes a forms blade is invoked from multiple places.
+For example, the `Tag resource` blade is invoked from a resource menu on most Azure resource and also invoked in a context pane from the essentials control.
+In this case, the `Tag resource` blade is designed as a fullscreen blade form opened from a resource menu and does not follow the recommendations of a typical context blade form.

 * Buttons are at the bottom of the page in a non-scrollable docked area
 * Use a single `Close` button if experience is informational only
 * Use `Yes` and `No` buttons for destructive actions and include a confirmation question in the dialog - "Delete this VM?"